BA Hons. (Oxford), MSt (Oxford), PhD (University of Pennsylvania)

 "Ser ciudadano y ser indígena, entre el Estado de derecho y el vivir en sociedad" in ed.
 Jorge Uzeta Identidades diversas, ciudadanías particulares: Reflexiones sobre la relación entre "ser indígena" y "ser ciudadano" Zamora: El Colegio de Michoacán.
 2013

 "Spoken like a State: Language and Religion as Categories of Liberal Thought" (response to Rogers Brubaker "Language, Religion and the Politics of Difference") in Studies of Ethnicity and Nationalism 13(1).
 April 2013

 "In the Eyes of the Law, In the Eyes of Society: A Citizenship Tradition in West Mexico" in Citizenship, the Self and Political Agency, special issue of Critique of Anthropology 33(1).
 March 2013

-Knowing History in Mexico: An Ethnography of Citizenship University of New Mexico Press, 2012 (See reviews in The Americas and in Social Anthropology)
+Knowing History in Mexico: An Ethnography of Citizenship University of New Mexico Press, 2012 (See reviews listed above)